big-andy-coates/populace/README.md

 implement you own custom `Inspector` to handle the type.

 #### Null `Object` fields
-There is not enough type information to populate fields of type `Object` that are null - what object should be created?
+There is not enough type information to populate fields that have a `null` value and are of type `Object`, or types that are equivalent to `Object` at runtime such as `WildcardType`s without upper bounds or unresolvable `TypeVariable`s,
+- what object should be created?

 By default, Populace will just log a warning when a null `Object` field is encountered.
 However, this is customisable: you can install your own `NullObjectStrategy` into the `InstanceFactories` collection used by Populace.

 ## Download